 Everyone has emotions.
 Even me.
 But I’m different.
 Emotions aren’t things I like.
 They scare me.

 They scare me because I don’t understand them.
 I’m always amazed at everyone else; they all understand their emotions without breaking a sweat.
-All these feelings walk around inside these bodies, enjoying their freedom without a thought, and yet I’m trapped.
-I try to force my emotions away; they keep trying to overwhelm me, so I lock them safely away in a corner of my brain.
+All these feelings float around inside these bodies, enjoying their freedom without a thought, and yet I’m trapped.
+I try to force my emotions away; they keep trying to overwhelm me, so I lock them safely in a corner of my brain.
 I’m usually quite good at that.
-The doctor I went to five years ago, just after my 11th birthday, told me and my parents that my brain was wired differently.
+The doctor I went to just after my 11th birthday told me and my parents that my brain was wired differently.
 I experienced the world differently.
 That much I could agree with.
+I still do, five years later.

 Like I said, I don’t get emotions.
 From time to time, they try and overwhelm me.
 Occasionally, they succeed.
-I always get back in control, but it takes time.
+I always get back in control, but it takes time, and I usually end up ruining something.

 Then I get annoyed.
 I get annoyed at myself, at my family, at everyone.
 I wish I could control it, but I can’t.
 When I calm down, I feel guilty and stupid, but I can’t apologise, because that would involve admitting that I feel all those things, and that’s the one thing that is always worse than feeling these horrendous emotions – admitting that I feel them.